Diphenhydramine / ibuprofen Side Effects

 Applies to diphenhydramine / ibuprofen: oral capsule, oral tablet

-black, bloody, or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+- Throwing up blood or throw up that looks like coffee grounds.

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals

-The incidence of aseptic meningitis associated with ibuprofen is higher in patients with systemic lupus erythematosus and other connective tissue disease, although it has been reported in patients without such underlying disease states.
+The incidence of aseptic meningitis associated with ibuprofen is higher in patients with systemic lupus erythematosus and other connective tissue disease, although it has been reported in patients without such underlying disease states.[Ref]

 More serious gastrointestinal effects of ibuprofen are uncommon but include occult blood loss, ulcer, gastrointestinal hemorrhage with or without perforation, and pancreatitis.
 In addition, a case of ibuprofen-associated colitis has been reported.